 - The Collective Care Center provides psychological services and supports to individuals who have experienced race-based trauma and stress.
 The Center is under the direction of Dr. Steven Kniffley.

 You may be eligible to transfer up to 30 hours of master’s level courses from another university.

-Our program is a recipient of two HRSA-sponsored grants:
+Our program is a recipient of a HRSA-sponsored grant:

 - a $1.15 million federal grant that provides stipend support to students who complete final practicums in primary care settings serving vulnerable and medically underserved populations.

-This is a degree and training program that will prepare you to work in a wide range of psychological service settings:
+This training along with the curriculum will prepare you to work in a wide range of psychological service settings: